balunist/mbp_docs2/source/options/colors.rst

 Colors
 ======

-This option is available for DXF, SVG and Report output export types and will allows a color selection for the lines representing perimeter, cutouts, insets and labels profiles.
+This option is available for DXF, SVG and Report export types and allows color selection for the lines representing Perimeter, Cutouts, Insets and Label profiles.
 Expanding **Colors** will show the following:

 .. image:: /_static/images/colors.png
     :width: 40%
     :align: center

-The SVG and Report exports have an additional option, **Fill Faces**.
-When selected the faces will be filled with their corresponding selected color.
-Use it to highlight features like insets, cutouts or top face (perimeter) or to create something fun.
+The SVG and Report exports have an additional option called **Fill Faces**.
+When selected, the faces will be filled with their corresponding selected color.
+Use it to highlight features like Insets, Cutouts, or Top Face (perimeter), or to create something fun.

 .. raw:: html